CERT-Polska/mwdb-core/docs/user-guide/7-Lucene-search.rst

 .. warning::

-    Multi-query terms separated by spaces must be surrounded by double quotes.
+    Multi-query terms containing extract of Config configuration or Blob content must be separated by spaces end surrounded by double quotes.
+Field ``multi:`` also has to be explicitly used.

     Wildcards are not allowed for field ``multi:``.
-They are automatically used for Config JSON configuration content and Blob content.
+They are automatically used for Config configuration and Blob content.

 Quick queries
 -------------